Gerard161-Site/xplaincrypto/ARCHITECTURE.md

 3. **Data Gathering**
    - Data sources are extracted from the report configuration
    - DataGatherer fetches real-time data from configured APIs
+   - Cache is checked for recent data to reduce API calls
    - Data is organized and stored in the state object
    - Price, token, and market data are structured for later use